Analysis Likely

 Jason, the other protagonist, symbol of GTA 6's narrative ambition

-That “but” matters.
-The community’s expectations have surpassed what a video game can reasonably deliver.
-We’re no longer waiting for a game — we’re waiting for a transcendent experience.
-And even Rockstar, with its thousands of developers and billions in budget, can’t satisfy infinite expectations.
+The remaining 20% is the weight of expectations that have outgrown what any video game can reasonably deliver.
+The community is no longer waiting for a game.
+A portion of it is waiting for something closer to a transcendent event.
+Even Rockstar, with thousands of developers and a budget in the billions, cannot satisfy expectations that have become infinite.

-GTA 6 will probably be an exceptional game.
-A 9/10, maybe a 10 from some outlets.
-It will be more beautiful, bigger, and more alive than anything we’ve seen before.
-But it will have bugs at launch.
-It will have systems that disappoint.
-It will have design decisions that not everyone agrees with.
-And a portion of the community will cry betrayal because the game is “only” excellent instead of divine.
+GTA 6 will probably be an exceptional game: a 9/10 by most measures, a 10 from some outlets.
+It will be larger, more detailed, and more alive than anything the studio has shipped before.
+It will also have bugs at launch, systems that disappoint certain players, and design decisions that generate disagreement.
+A portion of the community will describe it as a letdown because it arrives as an excellent game rather than a perfect one.

 Share